pshanko/Projects/README.md

 3. Set environment variables (see individual project folders for details)
 4. Open notebooks in Jupyter Lab

-Note: Notebooks with PyMYSL and PyMongo connections cannot be replicated by another user.
+Note: Notebooks with PyMySQL and PyMongo connections cannot be replicated by another user.

 ---